 BEST CLOUD GAMING SERVICE OVERALL

-But it isn’t without its drawbacks, and the biggest one is that your individual gaming sessions are time-limited.
+But it isn’t without its drawbacks, and the biggest one is that your gaming sessions are time-limited.
 Free members with standard access can play for an hour at a time before they have to disconnect.
-And those who pay $24.95 for a six-month Founders subscription with priority access will still be limited to a six-hour session before having to disconnect.
+And those who pay $24.95 for a six-month Founders subscription with priority access will still be limited to a six-hour session before disconnecting.
 While you can reconnect as many times as you want, you will have to enter into a queue for your next chance to play If there are a lot of people on GeForce Now at the same time, that means you may have to wait a while.
 But of all the services right now, this is the most fleshed-out of the bunch.

 Best Games: Cyberpunk 2077, Assassin’s Creed Valhalla, Watch Dogs: Legion, Death Stranding, Control, Ghostrunner